MetaMask/metamask-improvement-proposals/PROCESS-GUIDE.md

 ## Abstract
 The "MIP" (MetaMask Improvement Proposal) process is intended to provide a consistent, transparent, and controlled path for making changes to the MetaMask Wallet API.

-## Core Aims and Approach
-1. Establish a transparent process for MetaMask Improvement Proposals.
-2. Prioritize feedback and improvements from developers who are actively integrating with MetaMask.
-3. Ensure a committed set of developers are ready to adopt changes before investing time in implementation.

 ## Rationale
 Many MetaMask changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
 However, additions and significant changes to the **MetaMask Wallet APIs** are more sensitive because of the large number of developers and diverse applications that rely on these interfaces.
 For MetaMask, developer preferences on API designs and behaviors also need to be balanced against end-user experience, privacy, and security considerations.
 In addition, stability through backward compatibility in these APIs has been a key feature for scaling the ecosystem.